Efficient construction of an HSS preconditioner for symmetric positive definite $\mathcal{H}^2$ matrices: Numerical experiments

 We now consider the iterative solution of the Mat\'{e}rn and RPY kernel matrix systems for systems of different sizes.
 For the RPY kernel, particle radii $a = 0.29$ and $a = 0.42$ are selected such that each ball point set has corresponding volume fraction of particles around 0.1 and 0.3, respectively.
 These two volume fractions are representative for macromolecular simulations of conditions within biological cells \cite{chow2016pnas}.
 For the Mat\'{e}rn kernel, $l= 0.25$ and $l=0.01$ are tested based on the previous results in \cref{tab:iternum}, where FSAI performs better than SPDHSS for $l=0.25$ and vice versa for $l=0.01$.
 No diagonal shift is added to RPY kernel matrices while a shift of $\sigma = 10^{-2}$ is added to Mat\'{e}rn kernel matrices as before.

 \Cref{tab:iternum1} shows PCG convergence for systems using the two kernel functions with different point sets.
 As expected, iteration numbers increase with matrix sizes for the FSAI and SPDHSS preconditioners since a fixed approximation rank $r$ and sparsity parameter $k$ are used.
 Related to this is the increasing relative approximation error in the SPDHSS approximation with increasing matrix size when $r$ is fixed, as observed earlier in \cref{fig:test1_error}.
-It is possible to obtain scalable preconditioning performance by constructing SPDHSS preconditioners with a fixed relative error threshold.
-However, for these 3D test problems, it is well known (e.g., see \cite{ho_fast_2012}) that such an HSS approximation, whether it is regular HSS or SPDHSS, can have increasing approximation ranks and have at least $O(N^2)$ construction and $O(N^{3/2})$ solve cost.
+As to be shown next, it is possible to obtain scalable preconditioning performance by constructing SPDHSS preconditioners with a fixed relative error threshold but at the sacrifice of asymptotically more expensive cost in SPDHSS construction and solve.